Ax-Lindemann-Weierstrass with derivatives and the genus 0 Fuchsian groups: Geometric triviality and Algebraic relations

 \subsection{The classification of strongly minimal sets}

 In this section we will discuss some general model-theoretic results regarding strongly minimal sets in differentially closed fields.
 In particular, we will explain some consequences of the (unpublished\footnote{A complete proof, can be found in \cite[Corollary 3.10]{PilZie} and in the arguments in the paragraphs leading up to Proposition 4.10 of \cite{Pil}.
 A good guide/summary of the proof can also be found in \cite[Section 2.1]{NagPil}.}) work of Hrushovski and Sokolovi\'c on the classification of strongly minimal sets.
 We will, from these considerations, obtain geometric triviality of the Schwarzian equations satisfied by the uniformizing functions in the earlier sections.
 Let us denote by $\mathcal{U}$ the differentially closed field of characteristic zero that we work in.
 We assume that $\mathcal{U}$ is saturated and that $\mathbb{C}$ (defined by $y' = 0$) is its field of constants.
 Notice incidentally that $\mathbb{C}$ is itself a strongly minimal definable set.
 Indeed, it is the only definable strongly minimal subfield of $\mathcal{U}$.
+In what follows strongly minimal sets are understood to be defined over some finitely generated differential subfield $K$ of $\mathcal{U}$.

 The zero set of any irreducible order one differential polynomial in a single variable (by irreducible, we will always mean as a polynomial) is also strongly minimal.
 Higher order linear differential equations are never strongly minimal (one can define linear subspaces using elements of a fundamental set of solutions).
 For higher order non-linear equations, it seems that it is in general difficult to establish strong minimality.
 However, if the strong minimality of an equation is established, one can often employ a variety of model theoretic tools to establish even stronger results.